The United States Congress designated the Alpine Lakes Wilderness (map

 and is managed by the Forest Service.

-The Enchantment Lakes region of the southeast portion boasts the Cashmere Crags, which rate among the best rock-climbing sites in the western United States.
-Dozens of solid granite spires offer routes from the low Class 5s to 5.11, from faces as long as one lead (the length of the rope used for climbing) to 1,500 feet.
-Some of the names may cause you to think twice before heading up: Bloody Tower, Cruel Thumb, Cynical Pinnacle, and Crocodile Fang.
+The granite jags and spires of the Enchantment Lakes area, notably the Cashmere Crags, account for some of the finest rock-climbing in the western U.S. Routes range from low Class 5s to 5.11, from faces as long as one lead (the length of rope used for climbing) to 1,500 feet.
+The names of some of the pillars, though, might give you pause: Bloody Tower, Cruel Thumb, Cynical Pinnacle, and Crocodile Fang.

 The Pacific Crest National Scenic Trail (PCT) enters from Stevens Pass on the north to follow the crest south, with a long westward bend to Snoqualmie Pass, a distance of 67 trail miles.
 Hordes of people take advantage of the PCT's 450 miles or so of excellent trails.
 Subsequent use and abuse of the area has resulted in a permit system, which is applied to some regions of the Wilderness between June 15 and October 15.
 No dogs are permitted, and campfires are banned above 5,000 feet.